nlhans/ets2-sdk-plugin/README.md

 		SpecialEvents:
 			- On Job
 			- Job Finished (flag that disappears after some time)
+			- TrailerConnected
+			- TrailerDisconnected (Both trailer events use the same flag, trailerConnected, from the memory)

 Also there are a few more fields you can use: